Scalingo/developers-documentation/_scalingo_json_schema/index.md

 * `url`: will automatically insert the URL of the application will have once deployed.
-When this generator is used, the `template` property is taken into account, the token `%URL%` can be used to be replaced by the future app URL.
+When this generator is used, the `template` property is taken into account, the token `%URL%` can be used to be replaced by the created app URL.

 ||| col |||